brentp/vcfexpress/README.md

 # TODO

++ add a --prelude with code to run before any variants are written. for example set the samples.
++ add a `writer` so user can do, e.g. `writer:write(variant)`
 + add a functional lib such as [Moses](https://github.com/Yonaba/Moses) or [Lume](https://github.com/rxi/lume) which have `map`/`filter` and other functions.
   (The user can add these on their own with `--lua`).
 + write a class to simplify accessing CSQ fields.